-Vintage watches are always extremely attractive to watch-enthusiasts, and high-valued like any other kind of antique.
-However, buying a good vintage watch is not easy, even when you have a high budget.
-In my opinion, this is not for beginners.
+Vintage watches are always beautiful to watch enthusiasts and high-valued like any other antique.
+However, even with a high budget, buying an excellent vintage dive watch takes work.
+This is not for beginners.

 The battle with dealers – Even when you won, you didn’t win as much as you think!

-When it comes to buying vintage watches, every transaction is a war between the purchaser and the dealer.
-Unfortunately, most of the times, you won’t win as much as you think, no matter how experienced and careful you are!
-Imperfection should be expected, after a short time of using, you might discover something about the watch that you didn’t know.
-Just make sure the most important parts of the watch are still in good condition, and ignore other tiny flaws!
+Every transaction is a war between the purchaser and the dealer when buying vintage watches.
+Unfortunately, most of the time, you won’t win as much as you think, no matter how experienced and careful you are!
+Imperfection should be expected.
+After a short time of using it, you might discover something about the watch that you didn’t know.
+Just ensure the watch’s essential parts are still in good condition, and ignore other tiny flaws!

 Outdated technology – Is it an inconvenience to you?

-Although horology didn’t rapidly evolved like other kinds of technologies, it has certainly made a lot of big steps over decades.
-Thus, a vintage watch may be inferior to a modern one in terms of accuracy, water resistance, power reserve, lume… No matter how well a vintage timepiece was made, inconvenience seems to be inevitable.
-Things would get even more complicated when you buy a vintage dive watch, because the standards & using purpose of this watch type have changed a lot overtime.
+Although horology didn’t rapidly evolve like other kinds of technologies, it has undoubtedly made a lot of significant steps over the decades.
+Thus, a vintage watch may be inferior to a modern one in terms of accuracy, water resistance, power reserve, and lume.
+No matter how well a vintage timepiece was made, inconvenience seems inevitable.
+Things would get even more complicated when you buy a vintage dive watch because the standards & using the purpose of this watch type have changed a lot over time.

 You have to re-lume it

 Dive watches of previous decades used some kinds of radio-active substances to provide light in the dark.
-These substances couldn’t live forever, their half-life are usually over 10 years, which means a dive watch of decades ago cannot provide any lume now.
-You have to pay an extra money to re-lume it, a vintage diving piece now has something “new” on its dial.
+These substances couldn’t live forever.
+Their half-life is usually over ten years, which means a dive watch of decades ago cannot provide any lume now.
+You have to pay extra money to re-lume it.
+A vintage diving piece now has something “new” on its dial.

-As mentioned above, buying a vintage dive watch is not so easy as it sounds, but if you got addicted to this type of watch, just buy it, I know the feeling of loving a watch, it’s hard to resist.
-Vintage timepieces are always very attractive to most of watch-enthusiasts.
-Their uniqueness make them even more valuable.
-Try to minimize the risk and collect as much information of the targeted watch as possible, and you will have a high chance of buying a right vintage dive watch!
+As mentioned above, buying a vintage dive watch is not as easy as it sounds, but if you get addicted to this type of watch, buy it.
+I know the feeling of loving a watch.
+It’s hard to resist.
+Vintage timepieces are always very attractive to the watch-enthusiasts.
+Their uniqueness makes them even more valuable.
+Try to minimize the risk and collect as much information about the targeted watch as possible, and you will have a high chance of buying the right vintage dive watch!